gianarb/papertrail-archive/Documentation/papertrail-archive_download.md

 ### Options

 ```
+      --basedir string   directory where to store the archives. (default "/tmp")
       --from time
   -h, --help             help for download
+  -y, --no-interactive   Do not ask any question and download.
+      --parallel int     How many downloads to start in parallel (default 3)
       --to time
 ```

 ### Options inherited from parent commands